Marylebone Cricket Club: Grounds

 The new ground on the Eyre Estate was available from 1809 and so Lord had two cricket fields at his disposal for the 1809 and 1810 seasons.
 This North Bank ground was sub-let to St John's Wood Cricket Club which eventually merged with MCC.
 Lord formally took over management of this second ground on 8 May 1811 there relaying his turf from the Old Ground.
 He did this so that "the noblemen and gentlemen of the MCC should be able to play on the same footing as before".
 According to Warner, Lord's relocation proved unpopular among many MCC members with the upshot that the club played no matches there throughout 1811 and 1812.
 Whilst its situation may have not been ideal, cricket generally was in decline at the time because of the Napoleonic Wars; the Association of Cricket Statisticians and Historians (the ACS) asserts that "(from) 1810 to 1814 the game was all but dead", largely because of the War and "the very real threat of civil unrest in England".
 This second venue is generally known as Lord's Middle Ground.
 In the three years that Lord leased it, only six matches were known to have taken place, with just three (all in 1813) involving the MCC.
 Although the exact location of Lord's Middle Ground remains uncertain, it is understood to have been at North Bank to the north end of Lisson Grove where the Regent's Canal cut through.
 Thus situated partially on the canal's route somewhere in the area now bounded by Lisson Grove (the B507) to south-west, Lodge Road to north-west, Park Road (the A41) to north-east and the Regent's Canal to south-east, this cricket field was no further than 300 yard from the present Lord's Cricket Ground.

 Lord was forced to abandon plans for his Middle Ground after Parliament decreed the new canal's route in 1813.
 Lord, via his protégé Lord Frederick Beauclerk, approached the Eyre family who agreed to lease another plot nearby in St John's Wood, but at an increased rent of £100 per annum.
 Accepting the Eyres' new terms, Lord again relocated his turf which was re-laid in time for the start of the 1814 season.
 This third ground remains Lord's present home to MCC for over 200 years.

 Alternative grounds

-From 1996 to 2008, the MCC played nine first-class and three List A matches against touring sides at cricket grounds other than Lord's:
+From 1996 to 2008, the MCC played nine first-class and three List A matches against touring teams at cricket grounds other than Lord's: